What are obsessions?

 In severe cases, medication might be used in combination with therapy.
 But there isn’t much information about how well medication works in children under seven years.

-Your GP will probably talk with you about a GP Mental Health Treatment Plan for your child.
+Your GP will probably talk with you about a mental health treatment plan for your child.
 Getting a Plan doesn’t always mean your child has a serious problem.
-But if you have a Plan, you can get Medicare rebates for up to 10 sessions with a psychologist.
+But if you have a Plan, you can get Medicare rebates for up to 20 sessions with a mental health professional.
 You can also get Medicare rebates for visits to a paediatrician or psychiatrist.
 Your GP can help you find the right health professional.

 Helping your child with OCD at home